- Books, Literature, and Writing

 Then I read Bill's hub in which the challenge was not only issued but he also provides his words for what the image inspires in him.
 It is a very touching tribute to his wife, someone that seems to make the world around her a better place.
 Someone I found myself relating to, at least as I looked at the picture.
 I thought of my own love of hills and mountain views, despite my fear of the edge of heights.
 There is just a sort of freedom up there that cannot be explained, yet it courses through the veins and is felt in every heartbeat.
 At such moments, all seems right with the world and the beauty of life is crystal clear in all its delicacy.

-But I digress, because I didn't want to take up a challenge like this only to write something expected like that.
+But I digress because I didn't want to take up a challenge like this only to write something expected like the words I just said.
 Believe me, those that know me well would definitely expect me to speak of my love of hills and such.
 It is a challenge, after all, though, so here's my attempt at a short story or flash fiction, whatever category it falls under.
 I hope it is most definitely not the exexpected.

 The Woman On the Mountaintop